larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 seven ways:

-1. The moderator team must first establish processes and procedures that are intended to be applied uniformly across the IETF.
+1. The moderator team must first establish processes and procedures that are intended to apply uniformly across the IETF.
 2. This memo explicitly states that minority viewpoints are not in and of themselves disruptive.
 3. Moderation actions that restrict participation privileges must be made transparent